 Relationships, importance of relationships.
-This includes all stakeholders - team, referrers, local health care workers, business team, legal team.
+This includes all stakeholders - team, referrers, local health care workers, business team and legal team:

-• Formal contracts between HHS and NGO’s, inter HHS agreements takes many months.
-Allow lead in time prior to clinicians starting for Officer to build relationship and execute contracts.
+• formal contracts between HHS and NGOs, inter HHS agreements take many months.
+Allow lead in time prior to clinicians starting for officer to build relationship and execute contracts.